- Take the UTI Quiz

 - If someone is very ill, dehydrated, or unable to keep anything in his or her stomach because of vomiting, an IV will be inserted into the arm.
 He or she will be admitted to the hospital and given fluids and antibiotics through the IV until he/she is well enough to switch to an oral antibiotic.

-- A complicated infection may require treatment for several weeks.
+- A complicated, acute infection may require treatment for several weeks.

 - Appear very ill